defold/defold/README.md

     - [Python](https://www.python.org/downloads/windows/)

-        Install the latest 2.7.X 32-bit version.
+        Install the 32-bit [2.7.12](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi) (latest tested version).
 We only build 32-bit versions of Defold on Windows, and during the build process a python script needs to load a defold library.
 A 64-bit version of python will get you pretty far and then fail.
 Add `C:\Python27` to the PATH environment variable.

     - [easy_install](https://pypi.python.org/pypi/setuptools#id3 )